-3.9 Diet
+5.9 Diet

 Saiga are grazers, their diet in the wild consists of more than 80 different plant species (BEKENOV et al., 1996), and includes grasses, herbs, shrubs and even plants that are toxic to other animals.
 Although this variety is impossible to reproduce in captivity, feeding saiga is not considered a challenge.
 They will readily graze grass or weeds in their enclosure, and accept browse, such as weeping willow (Salix spp.) or poplar (Populus spp.) leaves, as was seen in Cologne (RDUCH et al., 2016).
 They were fed different combinations of hay, pellet food, cereals, fruits and vegetables in the past.
-It is important to chop harder fruits or vegetables into smaller pieces, as saiga cannot seem to bite pieces off, and there are documented cases when larger pieces lodged in the animals' throat and killed them (DOLAN, 1977).
+It is important to chop harder fruits or vegetables into smaller pieces, as saiga cannot seem to bite pieces off, and there are documented cases from Tierpark Berlin (2 cases) and New York Zoological Park (1 case) when larger pieces - in Berlin a potato - lodged in the animals' throat and killed them (DOLAN, 1987).